How to buy online with Sale Ezy

 Keep an eye on the bid log and your email, other buyers can submit offers at any time.

-If your offer is accepted during best offer, or your bid is the highest above the set reserve during final call, the hammer will fall on screen, symbolising that the sale is over and you have purchased the property.
+If your offer is accepted during best offer, or your bid is the highest above the set reserve during final call, the hammer will fall on screen, symbolising that the sale is over and you have purchased the property under legally binding conditions.

 An email will be sent to you and your solicitor to confirm your purchase and the details.

 You need to exchange contracts and pay the deposit immediately.
-The agent will give you several options for signing the contract, or they can sign on your behalf if you are not available.
+The agent will give you several options for signing the contract, or they can sign on your behalf.

 If you do not exchange contracts and pay the deposit straight away, the property owner can take legal action against you.